 You will need strips of bias that you can cut and put together as shown in this tutorial.
 There are many ways to cut bias (another tute another day) but I find that method is quick for the shorter strips usually needed in garment making.
 You will also need a filler cord.
-There are lots of personal preferences here, but I like something NOT 100% cotton due to shrinkage issues.
+There are lots of personal preferences here, but I like #3 crochet cotton, hard to find.
+A poly can work well and you won't have to worry about shrinkage with that.
 What I use is something that is no longer available that was recommended to me by a smocking teacher about 5 years ago.
 I am still working off the same ball of yarn.
 It is not too firm, not too soft.
-I don't like rat tail as it is usually rayon and also does not turn corners tightly enough in my opinion.
+I don't like rat tail as it is usually rayon, shrinkage, and also does not turn corners tightly enough in my opinion.
 I put a pin in the photo so you can judge the diameter of the cord.
 Since 95% of my piping is mini piping on children's garments, this small diameter works best.
-Drapery cord comes in lots of diameters and can work well too.
+Drapery cord comes in lots of diameters and works well.

 One of my most favorite notions it the Darr Piping Ruler.
 It has various slots underneath where you fit your corded side and then proceed to cut with a rotary cutter for a perfect seam allowance.
 In this case I am using a 3/8th inch SA.
 The ruler just keeps sliding up the piping as you cut.
 I LOVE THIS TOOL!

 Here you can see where the piping will be installed around the curve of the sash.
 For any piping installation, Wonder Tape is invaluable.
-It is a sticky, narrow, double sided tape.
+It is a sticky, narrow, double sided tape available at the chains.
 For this curve I notched all around the curved area.
 Then the Wonder Tape was applied to the piping.
-The piping is then flipped over and placed with the edges matching.
+The piping is then flipped over and placed with the raw edges matching.
 This is a 3/8th inch seam.

 Back to the five space pintuck foot on the machine.
 Stitch the piping down with a 2.5 stitch length, center slot, 3 mils for needle position on a Pfaff.
 Try to get your stitch a hair in from the first stitching.